FFMG/myoddweb.piger/myodd/dynamic/readme.md

 This class tries to introduce dynamic typing to c++, basically we try to remove the 'type' from the variable.
 Rather the type is decided at runtime.

+## Installation

+`::myodd::dynamic::Any` is a standalone class that consist of 2 files, `types.h` and `any.h` so just copy those 2 files where ever you need them, (in a subfolder might be a good idea).

+Include them in your project as you would include any other classes.

+The code was written and tested on `c++11`, I *suspect* it will work on older compiler with a couple of macros, but I will cross that bridge if/when someone ask for it.

+## Usage

+Just include the file where ever you placed it and then use the class.

+    #include "location/any.h"

+    int main() {

+      // declare it
+      ::myodd::dynamic::Any life(42);

+      // use it...

+      return 0;
+    }

+or you can call `using` if you prefer, (of course).

+    #include "location/any.h"

+    using ::myodd::dynamic::Any;

+    int main() {

+      // declare it
+      Any life(42);

+      // use it...

+      return 0;
+    }

 ### Rules of the game

 Like any dynamic types, myodd::dynamic::Any() has to have some sort of [type juggling](http://php.net/manual/en/language.types.type-juggling.php) rules to follow.